Regularity of quasi-linear equations with H\"ormander vector fields of step two: The local regularity

 \subsection{De Giorgi's method}

 It is evident that, equipped with Lemma \ref{lem:main} and Corollary \ref{prop:case1}, the problem is reduced to the case for that of a uniformly elliptic equation where the H\"older continuity of the gradient has been shown in the fundamental work of De Giorgi \cite{DeG}.
-The techniques have been adopeted in the Euclidean case in \cite{Dib, Tolk}, etc. and for the case of Heisenberg Group in \cite{Muk-Zhong}.
+The techniques have been adopted for degenerated equations for the Euclidean case in \cite{Lady-Ural, Evans, Dib, Tolk}, etc. and for the case of the Heisenberg Group in \cite{Min-Z-Zhong, Zhong, Muk-Zhong}, etc.

 To this end, some notations are in order.
 For any $B_{\rho_0}\subset \R^N$, the De Giorgi's class $DG^+(B_{\rho_0})$ consists of functions $w\in \subsob^{1,2}(B_{\rho_0})\cap L^\infty(B_{\rho_0})$, which satisfy the inequality